Strangers Brewing Co.

 As a responsible brewery based on an eco-friendly farm, we strive to be as sustainable and environmentally friendly as possible.
 This means using as many local ingredients as we can, and re-using waste products from the brewing process back on the farm.
 We use cans rather than bottles as this is more environmentally friendly, and all our packaging is recyclable.
 As a business we will aim to become carbon ‘net zero’ in the short-term.

 KINDE TO STRANGERS;

 Our name and our logo come from Linlithgow’s town motto, which talks about being ‘kinde to strangers’.
 We’ll be living this ethos by giving back to the community that we are part of.

-We support local charities on an ongoing basis, and by 2023 we pledge to put 10% of our profits back into local causes.
+We support local charities on an ongoing basis, we pledge to put 10% of our profits back into local causes.

 We are an active part of the local community here in Linlithgow, and you’ll see us at the local markets and community events.
 We have created collaborations with other local businesses, and even brewed some beers with ingredients crowdsourced from local gardens!

 Beer traditionally had only four ingredients - water, malted barley, hops and yeast - and hops play a big part in providing flavour, aroma and bitterness to our favourite drink.
 So last week I visited Stocks Farm in Worcestershire, to learn a bit more about growing...

 Since we started selling beer last year, we’ve focused mainly on beer in cans and kegs, so I’m really excited that our first cask beer is going to be served very soon!
 Lone Goose is our first ‘real ale’, and we’ve brewed it specifically for cask (so you won’t see it...